 Admissions Process

-We keep this page updated with all the information you need, make sure you read and watch everything thoroughly, and contact us if you have any further questions as feo-admissions-interviews@imperial.ac.uk.
-For more information about the admission timeline visit this page.
+We keep this page updated with all the information you will need, so make sure you read and watch everything thoroughly, and contact us if you have any further questions at feo-admissions-interviews@imperial.ac.uk.
+You can find more information on the sequence of the admissions process on our Admissions Timeline page.

 Watch this message from our current student Isra about applying to Medicine.